How to Bypass Screen Time Restrictions in 2025: 6 Ways Kids Bypass iOS Parental Controls

 If your child is determined to remove the restrictions on their device, they might try an unlocking app such as AnyUnlock.

-AnyUnlock has a free version, but it’s limited and doesn’t include the feature for unlocking a screen time password.
-That’s only included with a premium plan, which starts at $45.99 for three months.
+AnyUnlock has a free version, but it’s limited and doesn’t include the feature for unlocking a Screen Time password.
+That’s included with a premium plan only, which starts at $45.99 for three months.
 It’s highly likely that your child won’t be able to pay for such an app, but there’s still a chance they might find a different free app to unblock their device.

 To stop this from happening, check for unlocking apps on any device that your child has access to.
-Beyond desktop applications like AnyUnlock, there are also web-based tools that claim to bypass screen time restrictions by exploiting iOS vulnerabilities.
+Beyond desktop applications like AnyUnlock, there are also web-based tools that claim to bypass Screen Time restrictions by exploiting iOS vulnerabilities.
+Several other third-party apps on the market also claim to bypass Screen Time restrictions, including LockEraser and EaseUS MobiUnlock.

 Keep your child’s device updated to the latest iOS version to protect against these exploits, and regularly check their browsing history for such tools.
 It could be a mobile app that is installed on their device, or it could be a software that they’ve downloaded to their computer.
 If you find anything, uninstall it and speak with your child.